Kennedy-Lab-UW/Duplex-Sequencing/README.md

                                 read that must be identical in order for a consensus to be called at that position.
-[0.7] --Ncutoff NCUTOFF     Maximum fraction of Ns allowed in a consensus [1.0] --readlength READ_LENGTH
-                                Length of the input read that is being used.
-[80] --read_type READ_TYPE
+[0.7] --Ncutoff NCUTOFF     Maximum fraction of Ns allowed in a consensus [1.0] --readlength READ_LENGTH Length of the input read that is being used.
+[84]

-                                Type of read.
-Options: dual_map: both reads map properly.
-Doesn't consider read pairs where only one read maps. mono_map: considers any read pair where one read maps. [mono_map]
+          --read_type READ_TYPE Type of reads allowed to be considered for consensus making. d: Properly paired reads, p: Paired-end reads where both reads in the pair map, but the two are not properly paired,  m: Paired-end reads where only one read in the pair maps, n: Paired-end reads where neither read maps, s: Single end mapped reads (compatibility option, not recommended for use)[dpm]
-          --isize ISIZE         maximum distance between read pairs --read_out ROUT       How often you want to be told what the program is doing.
+          --filt                Sets which filters are used. o: Overlap filter, s: Softclipping filter, n: N filter [osn] --Ncutoff             with '--filt n' enabled, sets the maximum percentage of Ns allowed in a SSCS [0.3] --isize ISIZE         maximum distance between read pairs --read_out ROUT       How often you want to be told what the program is doing.
 [1000000]

         Details of different arguments:
-            --minmem and --maxmem set the range of family sizes (constrained by cigar score) that can be used to make a consensus sequence.
+            --minmem and --maxmem set the range of family sizes that can be used to make a consensus sequence.
 Examples use --minmem of 3 and --maxmem of 1000
                 Example 1:
-                    Ten reads (readlength = 80) have a particular barcode.
-Of these ten, nine of them have a cigar string of 80M, while one has a cigar string of 39M1I40M.
-Only the nine with a cigar string of 80M are sent on to be made into a SSCS.
+                    10 reads (read length = 80) have the same tag sequence.
+Of these 10, 9 of them have a CIGAR string of 80M, while one has a cigar string of 39M1I40M.
+Only the 9 with a CIGAR string of 80M are sent on to be made into a SSCS.
                 Example 2:
-                    Three reads (readlength 80) have a particular barcode.
-Of these, two have a cigar string of 80M, and one has a cigar string of 20M1D60M.
+                    3 reads (read length = 80) have the same tag sequence.
+Of these, 2 have a CIGAR string of 80M, and one has a cigar string of 20M1D60M.
 No SSCS results.
                 Example 3:
                     A family with over 1000 members exists.
 A random sample of 1000 reads from that family is used to make a SSCS.

             --cutoff sets the strictness of the consensus making.
                 Example (--cutoff = 0.7):
                     Four reads (readlength = 10) are as follows: